TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-highmemcpu.md

 # Windows Agent: Running high memory or CPU

 ## **Recommended steps**
+**Note:** Adding certain solutions to your workspace will result in increased workload for the agent.
+It is normal for the agent to continue to run high memory and/or CPU for up to 30 minutes following such events.

 If you notice that the Log Analytics agent for Windows is consuming a high amount of memory or CPU resources, try the following:

-**Note:** Adding certain solutions to your workspace will result in n increased workload for the agent.
-It is normal for the agent to continue to run high memory and CPU for up to 30 minutes following such events.

 * Restart the Log Analytics Agent by running the following commands in an Administrative Command prompt: `net stop healthservice` followed by `net start healthservice`.
 Once the process restarts, wait approximately 5 minutes to see if the problem persists.
 * [Clear the agent cache](https://docs.microsoft.com/en-us/system-center/scom/manage-clear-healthservice-cache?view=sc-om-2019#to-clear-the-cache)